FranciscoKnebel/micros/projeto/codigo/README.md

 ## License

-This project is licensed under the _MIT_ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the _GNU GENERAL PUBLIC LICENSE_ - see the [LICENSE.md](LICENSE.md) file for details.